-Move the front passenger seat back as far as possible ⇒ .

-- Move the backrest to an upright position so that your backrests completely against it. - Adjust the head restraint so that its upper edge is at the same level as the top of your head, or as close as possible to the same level as the top of your head \Rightarrow page 12. - Keep both feet in the footwell in front of the front passenger seat. - Fasten your seat belt securely ⇒ page 16.
+- Move the front passenger's seat as far back as possible $\Rightarrow \Delta$ . - Move the backrest to an upright position so that your back rests completely against it. - Adjust the head restraint so that its upper edge is at the same level as the top of your head, or as close as possible to the same level as the top of your head ⇒ page 12. - Keep both feet in the footwell in front of the front passenger seat. - Fasten your safety belt securely $\Rightarrow$ page 16.

-It is possible to deactivate the passenger airbag in exceptional circumstances ⇒ page 36.
+It is possible to deactivate the passenger airbag in exceptional circumstances $\Rightarrow$ page 38.